lsst-sqre/sqr-032/index.rst

 One scenario that isn't addressed, though, are C++ examples that are currently found in the |examples| directories of packages.
 Neither doctests nor Jupyter Notebooks support C++ code.

-For C++ examples, it may best to continue the existing pattern of placing source files in the |examples| directory, having scons run the compilation of those examples, and reference those examples from the documentation.
+For C++ examples, it may best to continue the existing pattern of placing source files in the |examples| directory, having scons run the compilation of those examples, and referencing those examples from the documentation.
 Note that displaying files from the |examples| directory still needs to be accommodated in the Sphinx builds as mentioned in :ref:`review-examples-in-examples`.

 .. _summary-of-example-scenarios: